 The Journey Continues

 My husband’s story did not end here.
-He continued to work outdoors and had several tick bites again in 2017.
-We found a big deer tick on his lower belly, and a weeks later a smaller dark tick on his thigh.
+He continued to work outdoors and had tick bites again in 2017.
+We found a big deer tick on his lower belly, and a week later a smaller dark tick on his thigh.
 We were not sure if it was an American dog tick or a Lone Star tick, or a deer tick in seed tick state.
 He found more ticks on himself, but these two bites got infected.
 Both were itchy, swollen, and developed a red rash that lasted for over a week.
 About three weeks after the first tick bite, he started developing fever, chills, and started feeling achy again.
 Three or four days later he felt better, only to about one week later develop fevers and chills again.
 This time they were accompanied by extreme headaches, pain in his throat, difficulties swallowing even soft food, pain in his eyes and from behind his eyeballs.
 He felt fatigued, brain fogged.
-His short-term memory was pretty much zero.
-His muscles started cramping worse than usual, with added joint pain, twitching, cramps in his stomach, feelings of nausea, and shortness of breath.
+His short-term memory was severely affected.
+His muscles started cramping worse than usual, with added joint pain, cramps in his stomach, feelings of nausea, and shortness of breath.
 He described the headaches as the most debilitating of all the symptoms.
-At night he started sweating, changing t-shirts up to three times per night because they got dripping wet.
-He was running fevers for three and a half weeks in a row day and night.
-He described himself as feeling unplugged.
+At night he started sweating, changing t-shirts up to three times per night.
+He was running fevers for three and a half weeks in a row day and night, and described himself as feeling unplugged and depleted.
 My usually always active, always hard-working husband was laying on the sofa, hardly able to get simple things done.
 We were left guessing if he was suffering from late-symptom, Lyme related meningitis or had caught a new tick-borne encephalitis related to the acute fever.
 One more thing that really added to him feeling miserable was a drastic weight loss.
 Within one month he lost about 25 pounds.
 He is of slim stature and was trying to gain weight, which seemed impossible with the prolonged illness in his body and the intense sweating.

 How Can These Conditions Be Treated?

 However, once Lyme disease is diagnosed, allopathic doctors often prescribe two different antibiotics at the same time, trying to kill the borrelia bacteria at different stages of their life cycle within the body of the patient.
 These antibiotic treatments have to be taken for up to four months at pretty high doses.
-None of the doctors we went to gave any recommendation in this regard or prescribed any other treatment.
+None of the doctors we went to made any recommendation in this regard or prescribed any other treatment.
 We were left exactly where we started.

 I was not willing to watch my husband suffer any longer and started a home-regimen with him.
 I would have him: